-A twice-yearly magazine is produced, emailed to members of the Branch and also posted on the Union's website and periodic information Bulletins are posted/emailed to delegates and workplaces.
-Various emails covering different industrial issues and wage increases, services and benefits and union campaign issues are emailed to members semi-regularly.
+A twice-yearly magazine is produced, a link is emailed to members of the Branch, and it is also posted on the Union's website.
+Periodic information bulletins are posted/emailed to members, Delegates and workplaces as relevant.
+Emails are sent to members regarding various industrial issues, campaign updates, bargaining, wage increases, surveys, services and benefits and union campaign issues semi-regularly.
+Text messages are also sent to members to encourage them to attend meetings, read emails and participate in Union activities.

-The Branch maintains and regularly updates a comprehensive website, Facebook, TikTok and Instagram page.
+The Branch maintains and regularly updates a comprehensive website and social media platforms, including Facebook and Instagram.

-The Branch produces a range of publications for its members including on such matters as Workplace Health and Safety, Workers Compensation, Equal Opportunity, Superannuation, Sexual Harassment, Young Workers, Your Rights to Breaks, Your Rights to be paid for all time worked, Your right to be safe from Bullying, Casual Employee rights, Your Rights to Payslips, Womens and Family issues, Induction Packs and others.
+The Branch produces a range of publications for its members including on such matters as Workplace Health and Safety, Workers Compensation, Equal Opportunity, Superannuation, Sexual Harassment, Young Workers, Your Rights to Breaks, Your Rights to be paid for all time worked, Your Right to be safe from Bullying, Casual Employee Rights, Your Rights to Payslips, Women's and Family issues, Union Membership Induction Packs and others.